hapax/hapax.github.io/assets/simple-physics.md

 *Stokes' law.* Maybe pumpkins aren't your thing, so let's turn to something more high-minded: the aerodynamics of spheres.
-So, imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to the ocean floor.
+Imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to the ocean floor.
 (You can explore this example in Exercise 2.)